-Doors are among the most fascinating objects one can observe by walking around in a city centre.
+Doors are among the most fascinating objects one can observe by walking around in a city centre, like Stavanger.
 Building facades with windows and doors will change with the passage of time.
 Age means a need for maintenance and may result in a weary look, new needs may result in a replacement.
 We will in this article see what the centre of Stavanger, Norway has to offer.

 There must be something extra adding to the door’s attractiveness to make the photographer want to consider it.
 As the number exceeds 80, you too will undoubtedly find something to enjoy.
 If you get tired of clicking on the images, there is only one thing to do: Get out in the city centre of Stavanger or wherever you are, and see for yourself.